LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

   "source_of_error": "Using the wrong syntax for PUT or POST indexing request" }
 ```

 You will see that our request uses the HTTP verb PUT but it does not include the document id we want to assign to this document.
 If you add the id of the document as seen below, you will see that the request is carried out without a hitch!

+Correct example for PUT indexing request:
 ```
 PUT common_errors/_doc/1
 {
   "source_of_error": "Using the wrong syntax for PUT or POST indexing request" }
 ```

 Expected response from Elasticsearch:

 ![image](https://user-images.githubusercontent.com/60980933/123681933-a1737080-d807-11eb-80b6-bc67d69ca6b6.png)

-The HTTP verb POST is used when you want Elasticsearch to autogenerate an id for the document.
+**The HTTP verb POST is used when you want Elasticsearch to autogenerate an id for the document.**

 If this is the option you wanted, then you could fix the error message by sending the following request.